JetBrains/teamcity-documentation/topics/server-health.md

 _Possible frequent clean checkout (Swabra case)_ server health report shows such incorrectly set up configurations grouped by Swabra settings.

 #### Optimal recommended checkout

-A report is shown for large server\-side patches with a recommendation to switch to the [agent-side checkout](vcs-checkout-mode.md).
+A report is shown for large server-side patches with a recommendation to switch to the [agent-side checkout](vcs-checkout-mode.md).

 #### Default auto-checkout on agent

-If the default agent\-side checkout is not possible, TeamCity will display a corresponding health report item and will use the server\-side checkout.
+If the default agent-side checkout is not possible, TeamCity will display a corresponding health report item and will use the server\-side checkout.

 ### Integrations-related Items
 * If a project or build configuration has secured parameters and is configured to build GitHub pull requests, this report will raise the warning, because malicious code submitted via the pull request can obtain these secured parameters